UnionOfRAD/manual/en/models/README.md

 # Models Overview
-Lithium provides you with methods that your model can use when it inherits from `lithium\data\Model`.
+li3 provides you with methods that your model can use when it inherits from `lithium\data\Model`.
 Some of these are static, some are not.
 As a rule of thumb, all static methods work with a collection of objects on the database, while non-static methods are tied to one single document/record.
 Consider the following example:

 ```
 $post = Posts::first(array('conditions' => array('author' => 'foobar')));

-$post->title = "Hello Lithium!";
+$post->title = "Hello li3!";
 $post->save();
 ```